My air fryer onion bhaji recipe is a thing of great beauty, it is simply an onion fritter made from a spiced batter and they taste fantastic.

 Yes… Well, of course, that was going to be the answer or they would not be here!

-I have no idea why, but I have never put chili in any form into my bhaji.
-I guess it is a habit if you wanted you could shred fresh chili and add them to the mix.
+I have no idea why, but I have never put chilli in any form into mine.
+I guess it is a habit, if you wanted you could shred fresh chilli and add them to the mix.

+The combination of rice flour and gram flour gave crispy bhaji with just the right amount of batter.
 If you have too much the centre of your bhaji will be stodgy and gloopy.

 And yup, I use them in lieu of naan bread, because, well because I can!

-- 15 g Rice Flour
+- 15g (1½ Tbsp) Rice Flour

-- 1/2 Tsp Turmeric
+- ½ Tsp Turmeric

-- 1/2 Tsp Cumin Seeds
+- ½ Tsp Cumin Seeds

-- 1/2 Tsp Mustard Seeds
+- ½ Tsp Mustard Seeds

-- 1/2 Tsp Onion Seeds
+- ½ Tsp Onion Seeds

-- 1/4 Tsp Salt
+- ¼ Tsp Salt

-- 1/4 Tsp Brown Sugar
+- ¼ Tsp Brown Sugar

 - 1 Clove Garlic

-- 1/2 Tbsp Ghee
+- 1 Tbsp Ghee

-- Cooking Oil Spray
+- Oil Spray

-- Mix together the dry ingredients.
+- Mix the dry ingredients.

 - Wet your hands and form into 4 fairly loosely formed 'balls'.

-- Place the balls in the air fryer, spray with oil spray and then cook for 12 minutes at 180°C or 350°F.
+- Place the balls in the air fryer, spray them with oil spray and then cook for 12 minutes at 180°C or 350°F.

 - After 12 minutes increase the temperature to 200°C or 400°F respray with oil and cook for a further 4 minutes.